Aparajithashri/Class2Team/README.md

 # Class2Team
-Split a class students into 5 teams
+Split a class students into 5 teams using python

 REQUIRED RESOURCE:
       *Python 3.7